emissary-ingress/emissary/docs/topics/install/help/incompatible-crd-versions.md

   * Use `kubectl config current-context` and `kubectl config set-context` to view or set the current context from among the contexts defined in the configuration file
   * Use `kubectl version` to see version information for the cluster specified by the current configuration and context
   * Once `kubectl` refers to the intended cluster, you can run the installer again with `edgectl install`

-* If you are **absolutely certain** it's safe to do so, you can delete your existing installation
-  * Use `kubectl get ambassador-crds --all-namespaces` to view all the Ambassador custom resources in your Kubernetes cluster
-  * Use `kubectl delete crd -l product=aes` to delete existing CRDs.
-This will also delete all the Ambassador resources shown in the prior step.
-  * Use `kubectl delete namespace ambassador` to delete the Kubernetes Services and Deployments for Ambassador
-  * Restart the installation with `edgectl install`